We'll get you familiar with the tools for your Apple smart home

 Scenes are simply scenarios where you’re adjusting the state of multiple devices at once.
 That might be a morning scene where your bedroom and hallway lights turn on, the thermostat cranks up the heating and your smart shades go up – all in one fell swoop.
 Or maybe a movie scene that dims the lights, but only those in the living room.
 Scenes can be triggered by you asking Siri (see below), tapping the scene on your iPhone or Watch, or through an automation.

 Apple will give you some suggestions here, like a good morning scene or a scene for when you leave the house.
 These aren’t just suggested names either, as if you select one you’ll see it’s created a full scene based on your devices.
-But you don’t have to go with these: below you’ll see a button called Custom, which lets you build a scene from scratch.
-Let’s go with that one.
+But you don’t have to go with these: below you’ll see a button called ‘Custom’, which lets you build a scene from scratch.

-First, you need to create a name for your scene.
+If you go with ‘Custom’, first you need to create a name for your scene.
 Keep it simple and sensible, especially if you’re going to make a lot of scenes, else you’ll risk confusing yourself down the line.
-We’re going to make one called “Back from work.”
+We’re going to make one called “Back From Work.”
 Pretty self-explanatory.

 Controlling scenes with Siri